History of money: Hypothesis of barter as the origin of money

+Hypothesis of credit as the origin of money

 In his book Debt: The First 5,000 Years, anthropologist David Graeber argues against the suggestion that money was invented to replace barter.
 The problem with this version of history, he suggests, is the lack of any supporting evidence.
 His research indicates that gift economies were common, at least at the beginnings of the first agrarian societies, when humans used elaborate credit systems.
 Graeber proposes that money as a unit of account was invented the moment when the unquantifiable obligation "I owe you one" transformed into the quantifiable notion of "I owe you one unit of something".
 In this view, money emerged first as credit and only later acquired the functions of a medium of exchange and a store of value.
 Graeber's criticism partly relies on and follows that made by A. Mitchell Innes in his 1913 article "What is money?".
 Innes refutes the barter theory of money, by examining historic evidence and showing that early coins never were of consistent value nor of more or less consistent metal content.
 Therefore, he concludes that sales is not exchange of goods for some universal commodity, but an exchange for credit.
 He argues that "credit and credit alone is money".
 Anthropologist Caroline Humphrey examines the available ethnographic data and concludes that "No example of a barter economy, pure and simple, has ever been described, let alone the emergence from it of money; all available ethnography suggests that there never has been such a thing".

 Economists Robert P. Murphy and George Selgin replied to Graeber saying that the barter hypothesis is consistent with economic principles, and a barter system would be too brief to leave a permanent record.
 John Alexander Smith from Bella Caledonia said that in this exchange Graeber is the one acting as a scientist by trying to falsify the barter hypotheses, while Selgin is taking a theological stance by taking the hypothesis as truth revealed from authority.